 Hyperactivity and Impulsivity Symptoms

-Along with these six or more inattention features, six or more of the following hyperactivity or impulsivity symptoms must be present:
+Predominantly hyperactive/impulsive presentation type includes all of the six or more inattention features along with six or more of the following hyperactivity or impulsivity symptoms:

 - Interrupts conversations or activities frequently